mariadb-operator/mariadb-operator/docs/UPGRADE_v0.0.26.md

 kubectl patch mariadbs.k8s.mariadb.com mariadb-galera --subresource status --type merge -p "$(cat status.mariadb-galera.yaml)"
 ```

 - Patch the `StatefulSet` `ownerReferences`.
-All the remaining owner resources will be instantly recreated by the `v0.0.26` operator, but you might also patch them if you want:
+All the remaining children resources will be instantly recreated by the `v0.0.26` operator, but you might also patch them if you want:
 > [!WARNING]
 > Not changing the `StatefulSet` `ownerReferences` implies that it will be garbage collected when deleting the old CRDs.